-When a phase is deleted from the core image library, it is also flagged as not present in the system directory list (if applicable).
+When a phase is deleted from the system core image library, it is also flagged as not present in the system directory list (if applicable).
 The shared virtual area cannot be condensed; it must be recreated.
 See Building the SDL and Loading the SVA under Starting the System earlier in this chapter.

 Condensing the Libraries.
-When you delete a member from a library, the space occupied by the 'deleted' member is unavailable for cataloging new members (see Figure 3-34).
-To make this space available for cataloging, you use the condense function of the MAINT program.
+When you delete a member from a library, the space occupied by the 'deleted' member is unavailable for cataloging new members (see Figure 3-35).
+The condense function of the MAINT program removes the corresponding entry from the directory and makes the space available for cataloging.

 To condense any of the system libraries you use the CONDS control statement specifying which of the libraries is (are) to be condensed.
-The following job condenses the core image, relocatable, and source statement libraries after the deletion of members from the libraries:
+The following job condenses the core image, relocatable, and source statement libraries after the deletion of members from the libraries: // JOB DELCOND // EXEC MAINT DELETC PHAS1,PHAS5,PROGA DELETR MOD.ALL DELETS P.ALL DELETP ALL CONDS CL CONDS RL CONDS SL /\ /\$